Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

 \subsection{Simultaneous Wireless Information and Power Transfer (SWIPT)}

 SWIPT has emerged as a promising solution for self-sustaining low-power devices in future IoT and wireless sensor networks\cite{Perera2017Simultaneous}.
-However, achieving an efficient balance between information decoding and energy harvesting remains a critical design challenge, especially in dynamic and rich multipath wireless environments~\cite{Pan2017Performance}.
-The integration of RA technology unlocks new opportunities for spatially adaptive transmission strategies, improving energy harvesting and information transfer efficiency.
+However, achieving an efficient balance between information decoding and energy harvesting remains a critical design challenge, especially in dynamic and rich multipath wireless environments~\cite{Pan2017Performance}. {Although flexible antenna architectures have recently been explored for SWIPT, existing efforts have mainly focused on conventional beamforming-based or position-reconfigurable designs, while RA-aided SWIPT remains largely unexplored~\cite{Ding2015Application,Zhou2025Fluid}.} Integrating RA technology into SWIPT systems unlocks new opportunities for spatially adaptive transmission strategies.
 By adaptively adjusting the antenna boresight direction, RAs can dynamically align with dominant channel paths or high-energy regions, thereby improving the effective received power for energy harvesting.
 In parallel, directional boresight control enables selective signal reception to enhance the SINR for information decoding.
-This flexibility offers a new approach to managing the fundamental SWIPT trade-off beyond traditional beamforming or power allocation techniques.
-For instance, under favorable channel conditions, the RA array can be steered in an energy-dense direction to maximize harvested power, while in interference-limited regimes, it can prioritize directional alignment with information sources to ensure reliable communication.
-Moreover, in the RA array, each antenna can be independently oriented to serve different objectives.
-Some RAs may focus on maximizing SINR for data reception, while others align with regions of strong RF energy for harvesting.
+This flexibility provides a new mechanism for managing the fundamental SWIPT trade-offs beyond traditional beamforming or power allocation techniques.
+For instance, under favorable channel conditions, the RA array can be steered toward energy-dense directions to maximize harvested power, whereas in interference-limited regimes, it can prioritize alignment with information-bearing signals to ensure reliable communication.
+Moreover, in an RA array, each antenna can be independently oriented to serve different objectives: some RAs may focus on maximizing SINR for data reception, while others align with regions of strong RF energy for harvesting.
 This spatial division of roles enables distributed optimization and functional decoupling, thereby enhancing the overall efficiency of SWIPT networks.